Author: Gregory Tudor, MD, University of Illinois College of Medicine at Peoria

-Authors: Gregory Tudor, MD, University of Illinois College of Medicine at Peoria, Zachary Holt, MD, Wright State University, Stacey Poznanski, DO, Wright State University
+Update Author: Zachary Holt, MD, Wright State University; Stacey Poznanski, DO, Wright State University

 Patients presenting to the emergency department (ED) differ from those in other outpatient and inpatient settings.
-They are usually unfamiliar to the provider and believe they need urgent medical attention for what is perceived to be either an emergent condition or a medical need that they cannot obtain help with elsewhere.
+They are usually unfamiliar to the provider and believe they need urgent medical attention for what is perceived to be either an emergent condition or a medical need that they are unable to have addressed elsewhere.
 Emergency physicians function under the constraints of limited time, limited resources, and a seemingly endless line of patients waiting to be seen.
 As a result, the approach to the undifferentiated patient in the ED differs from other classic approaches in inpatient and outpatient settings, such as clinics or private practice offices.
-See table 1, Comparison of the Three Patient Care Settings1.
+See table 1, Comparison of the Three Patient Care Settings.
+(Ref.
+1)

 Table 1.
 Reproduced with permission from Wald D et al. Emergency Medicine Clerkship Primer: A Manual for Medical Students.
-Lansing, MI: Clerkship Directors in Emergency Medicine: 2008.
+Clerkship Directors in Emergency Medicine: 2008.

-When ED physicians assign themselves to a new patient, they review the information from triage.
-The CC, VS, PMH, and brief HPI provide an introduction to the patient and immediately should prompt formation of an initial differential diagnosis that focuses on life threatening entities.
-This step begins the approach to the undifferentiated patient in the ED.
+When ED physicians assign themselves to a new patient, they review the information from triage, and begin the approach to the undifferentiated patient in the ED.
 The steps in this approach follow.
 We will use a classic example of a patient with “abdominal pain.”

 CC: 69 year old female sent in by an outlying urgent care for right upper quadrant abdominal pain.
 (Patient was seen and evaluated by a physician; concern for gallbladder disease prompted the physician to advise the patient to seek care in the ED).